xchat-app-desktop/xchat-app-desktop/README.md

-# xchat-app-desktop — XChat for Windows & Mac (Unofficial Desktop Client)
+# xchat-app-desktop — XChat for Windows & Mac

 **Want to use XChat — Elon Musk's new private messenger from X — on your Mac or PC?
 This is that app.** xchat-app-desktop is a free, open-source desktop client for XChat, the encrypted messaging app launched by X Corp on iPhone and iPad.
 It mirrors your XChat conversations, voice and video calls, file transfers, disappearing messages, and group chats to your Windows or Mac desktop — without waiting for an official desktop release.
 One-click installer.
 No browser.
 No subscription.
 No ads.
 No tracking.
 Built to follow XChat's protocol updates as they ship, so it stays compatible release after release.